-The ultimate goal of business continuity solutions is to enable a business to resume operations after a disaster or outage.
-Business continuity offerings include disaster recovery (DR) solutions to backup and restore data, but that’s not all it will take to help your clients respond and get up and running again when disaster strikes.
-They need a solid plan that includes emergency response, crisis communication, and litigation mitigation — whatever it takes to most effectively respond to a disaster and get back in business.
+The ultimate goal of business continuity solutions is to enable a business to resume operations after a disaster, outage, or prolonged disruption.
+Business continuity offerings include disaster recovery (DR) solutions to back up and restore data, but that’s not all it will take to help your clients respond and get up and running again when disaster strikes.
+They need a solid plan that includes emergency response, crisis communication, and litigation mitigation – whatever it takes to most effectively respond to a disaster and get back in business.

 Bill Bedsole, president of The William Travis Group, says the best business continuity offerings “give a business the ability to respond to any event, anytime, anywhere, with or without key personnel.”

 It’s All About the Plan

 Effective business continuity solutions start with a needs assessment and a well-developed plan, but in practice, he sees many plans that are merely checklists.
 Moreover, some checklists may be distributed to different people with various responsibilities during an event, but there’s no coordination among them.
 “Business continuity plans need to be flexible,” Bedsole says.
 “People following checklists may not be in alignment with what other people are doing.
 Plans need to be based on if-this-then-that or if-not-this-then-not that.”
 Planning is also a broader undertaking than using business continuity software and solutions that restore data and IT infrastructure.
 The best business continuity solutions also include identifying critical business functions, planning and executing ways to manage them during an event, minimizing losses, and training your client’s team to respond effectively.

 He adds that during his more than 30-year career developing and providing business continuity solutions, he says he’s only encountered a handful of companies that had adequate plans.

 Get the Expertise You Need

 To provide the best business continuity offering, you need expertise, either by adding dedicated resources to your staff or partnering with knowledgeable people in the industry.
 Because of the breadth of solutions and services that a comprehensive business continuity offering can include, Bedsole comments that few providers can offer a total solution without formal partnering.